gemini-oss/starfleet/mkdocs/architecture/Configuration.md

 * **`InvocationQueueUrl`** - As described in the [Worker Ship section](WorkerShips.md#the-sqs-queue), this is the SQS queue URL for where the Lambda's invocation will happen.
 The AWS SAM template has an example of what this should be.
 If you rely on the SAM template, than simply swap out the account ID and region, and you are good to go!
 * **`InvocationSources`** - As described in the [Worker Ship section](WorkerShips.md#invocation-source), this defines when the given worker gets invoked.
 This is used to inform the Starbase component when to task the worker.

+#### Optional Worker Fields
+* **`AlertConfiguration`** - This is an encompassing dictionary that specifies a Slack channel ID and a message priority for sending alerts to Slack from that worker.
+This is documented more in the Developer and User guides around Notifications.
+    * **`ChannelId`** - This is the Slack Channel ID that messages should be sent to
+    * **`AlertPriority`** - This is the `AlertPriority` enum string (documented in the Developer and User guides).
+Acceptable values are: `NONE`, `PROBLEM`, `IMPORTANT`, `SUCCESS`, and `INFORMATIONAL`.

 !!!
 Note
     Each worker has it's own schema and can define other required and optional components.
-The fields above are required for all worker ships.
+The fields above are applicable for all worker ships.